 To begin, however, it is easy to see why these years are remembered with fondness, and not merely with lazy nostalgia.

 The fifties were the last decade when much of the city's life revolved around such sweet, small-town reveries as the Masque of the Yellow Moon, held annually at Phoenix Union High School's giant Montgomery Stadium.
-Although the Jaycees Rodeo of Rodeos would soldier on for a few more years, it reached its pinnacle then, too.
+Although the Jaycees Rodeo of Rodeos would soldier on into the 1990s, it reached its pinnacle then, too.
+School let out for the rodeo parade day.
 Phoenix was not far removed from its roots of planting and cowboying.

 They were the last time when some of the larger canals were still lined with trees, doubled as widely patronized swimming holes, and water-skiing behind cars was winked at by the Salt River Project.
 When most of the Project's footprint was citrus groves, the Japanese flower gardens and fields, not subdivisions.
 When this enchanting oasis was sheltered by shade and green, and beyond it was largely pristine desert and High Country.
 When mining, cattle and logging were the industries in the sparsely populated state.